zeppe-lin/seedrng/README.md

 [Jason A. Donenfeld](mailto:Jason@zx2c4.com)'s seedrng as of commit f68fee4 (Wed Apr 20 02:43:45 2022 +0200) with the following
 differences:
-- add seedrng.8.pod manual page
+- add seedrng.8 manual page
 - move paths from seedrng.c to pathnames.h
-- adjust build files to suckless style
+- adjust build to suckless style

 See git log for complete/further differences.